Recent and current projects

 The aim of the project was to create a new 330m footpath link to the Loch Leven Heritage Trail (LLHT) from the Lochend Farm shop and café

 The path starts opposite the Lochend Farm shop and runs parallel to the B920 to the Glider Centre entrance road.
-There is then a short section (100m) on the B920 to the Levenmouth Farm entrance road.
-The farm road is then followed through the Carneil Homes development
+The path then continues south crossing the Well burn via a culvert and onto the Levenmouth farm road.
+The farm road is then followed, keeping left, through the Carneil Homes development and onto the LLHT.

 TRACKS worked with father and son Michael and Martin Silvera, the owners of Lochend Farm to secure the planning permission and funding from Perth and Kinross’ Community Environment Challenge Fund and Scottish Government’s Rural Payments Improving Public Access Fund.